EUV lithography: Tin redeposition

 SnH_{4} → Sn(s) + 2 H_{2}(g).

 Redeposition may also occur by other intermediate reactions.

 The redeposited Sn might be subsequently removed by atomic-hydrogen exposure.
 However, overall, the tin cleaning efficiency (the ratio of the removed tin flux from a tin sample to the atomic-hydrogen flux to the tin sample) is less than 0.01%, due to both redeposition and hydrogen desorption, leading to formation of hydrogen molecules at the expense of atomic hydrogen.
 The tin cleaning efficiency for tin oxide is found roughly twice higher than that of tin (with a native oxide layer of ~2 nm on it).
 Injecting a small amount of oxygen to the light source may improve the tin cleaning rate.

-Removal of tin (Sn) particles is crucial for maintaining mask performance, as Sn is used to generate EUV light and continuously contaminates EUV masks during lithography.
+Removal of tin particles is crucial for maintaining mask performance, as tin is used to generate EUV light and continuously contaminates EUV masks during lithography.

 Hydrogen blistering

 Hydrogen-induced blistering defects.
 Atomic hydrogen (red dots) used for cleaning surfaces can penetrate underneath the surface.
 In the Mo/Si multilayers, H_{2} (paired red dots) is formed and trapped, resulting in blister (white region) formation.

 Hydrogen also reacts with metal-containing compounds to reduce them to metal, and diffuses through the silicon and molybdenum in the multilayer, eventually causing blistering.
 Capping layers that mitigate hydrogen-related damage often reduce reflectivity to well below 70%.
 Capping layers are known to be permeable to ambient gases including oxygen and hydrogen, as well as susceptible to the hydrogen-induced blistering defects.
 Hydrogen may also react with the capping layer, resulting in its removal.
 TSMC proposed some means for mitigating hydrogen blistering defects on EUV masks, which may impact productivity.